Instant Pot Hoppin’ John

 • If using ham hocks or a ham bone, remove the meat and shred.
 Stir the meat back into the peas.

-• Serve Hoppin’ John over the hot cooked rice.
+• Serve the Hoppin’ John over the hot cooked rice.
 Garnish with chopped green onions.
-Sprinkle with more hot sauce for additional heat.
+Sprinkle with hot sauce, if desired, for additional heat.

 Notes